Medical marijuana

 What is medical marijuana?

 Medical marijuana is a phrase used to describe the use of the cannabis plant, either the whole plant or its chemical extracts, to treat symptoms of certain medical conditions or treatment side effects.
-The marijuana plant contains cannabinoids, unique chemicals that have been found to have medical benefits such as relieving pain, nausea and loss of appetite that may be side effects of breast cancer treatment.
+The marijuana plant contains cannabinoids, unique chemicals that have been found to have medical benefits such as relieving nausea, pain, and loss of appetite that may be side effects of breast cancer treatment.

 How medical marijuana is taken